Flanagan Brothers: Recording career

 The Flanagan Brothers were part of the large community of immigrant Irish musicians playing in New York City at that time.
 Inevitably, entrepreneurs recognized the potential market for this music as recording material for the increasingly popular 78 RPM discs.
 The major record companies were at first unconvinced and it fell to small, independent labels to prove the market existed.
 The Flanagans’ first disc, An Carrowath – featuring the horn pipe – was released by the M&C New Republic Irish Record Company in December, 1921.
 An Carrowath was later recorded as a song, The Little Beggarman, and was also the name given to the group's recording of The Stack of Wheat.
 Thus begun a highly successful recording career which produced 168 records for numerous labels over the following decade.

 New York buzzed with music sessions in bars, on radio, and in private homes.
 Mike recalled playing alongside fiddlers Michael Coleman, James Morrison, and other musicians whose fame would be established during this era.

 For special occasions in the Irish calendar, the Flanagans joined forces with piper Tom Ennis to play as a quartet.
 Sadly, no recording of this combination is known to survive.
 Ennis was the owner of a music shop near Columbus Circle and Mike worked there at one time as a record salesman.

 Following the release of their first disc, the brothers’ career continued to progress as they recorded for labels like Emerald, Gennett, and Vocalion, but they moved into the big league when they joined Columbia in 1923.
 Columbia's partnership with EMI in England meant that the Flanagans’ records could also be manufactured under license in England, and their discs were soon sold throughout Ireland.

 The final elements in the commercial success of the Flanagans’ records were added in 1926 when they recorded Fun at Hogan’s, the first of many comics sketches adapted from standard Vaudevillian gags of the day.
 That same year their first song was recorded and Victor (later RCA Victor), Columbia's great rival, also recorded the group.
 Recurring ill health made Lou's role in the trio uncertain from this time, but Joe and Mike continued their act as a duo and added musicians for dancehall and studio work, as required.

 The Flanagan's music was diverse and they recorded a wide variety of material.
 Their instrumental sound was unmistakable, even when they recorded under pseudonyms like The Irish Big Four, The Donovan Trio, or The County Cork Trio.

-The Flanagan Brothers epitomized the flood of Irish musicians into America – their arrival in the big cities, the emergence of the recording and entertainment industries, the dance halls, and radio broadcasting – all of the things that are associated with the era.
-They were at the center of all that.
+The brothers epitomised the immigration of Irish musicians, typified in the emergence of the recording and entertainment industries, dance halls and radio broadcasting.